When Fractional CMO is the right call

 Hiring risk: Are you solving a temporary strategic gap or committing to a permanent department build?

-Nyman Media usually starts by pressure-testing the marketing-to-revenue system: where demand comes from, where it stalls, what sales trusts, what buyers believe, and what leadership needs to decide.
-From there, the answer becomes obvious: fractional CMO, VP Marketing, or a sequence where the fractional CMO resets the system and helps hire the VP.
+A useful first step is to pressure-test the marketing-to-revenue picture: where demand comes from, where it stalls, what sales trusts, what buyers believe, and what leadership needs to decide.
+From there, the answer usually becomes clear: fractional CMO, VP Marketing, or a sequence where the fractional CMO resets the work and helps hire the VP.